 - making Compost and fermented teas.

 - making leaf mould.

 - hedge trimming and planting

-- Fix and repair water capture and storage systems
+- Fix/repair or improve water capture and storage systems

 - collecting /moving manure/ woodchip for new beds.

 JOINERY AND CONSTRUCTION